James Bond's Rolex Submariner

 Location: Pinewood back lot.

 A »mystery« watch makes an appearance on the wrist of Sean Connery during the filming of From Russia with Love (1963) .
-It can be seen most clearly in the scene where Bond leaves the Gipsy Camp and he is entering the car.
+It can be seen most clearly in the scene where Bond leaves the Gipsy Camp and then enters the car.
 No detail is visible, but the watch appears to be smaller diameter than a Rolex Submariner and is mounted on a black leather strap.

 There is a monochrome publicity still from the making of Shalako (1968) , some years after the making of From Russia with Love (1963) which shows Sean Connery holding his co-star Brigitte Bardot .
 On his wrist is the same »mystery« wristwatch.
 This wristwatch also appears in several stills from Dr No (1962)